What’s the Largest Hard Drive You Can Buy?

 For example, hybrid drives utilize the storage space of HDDs with a small, built-in solid-state drive in order to speed up your operating system.
 Solid-state drives come in various shapes, utilizing different connections in order to provide faster read and write speeds.
 While an SSD will always be faster than a disk-based drive, a SATA SSD will see significantly slower speeds than an NVMe M.2 drive.

 Flash storage is perhaps the most complicated of all since it’s essentially a catch-all term for various types of media.
 Whether you’re looking at a microSD card or a USB flash drive, they all use flash storage to help expand the capabilities of your devices.

-So, setting aside the differences between drives on the market let’s look at the largest of all three one by one.
+Setting aside the differences between drives on the market, let’s look at the largest of all three one by one.
 We’ll be using Amazon as our go-to source for pricing and availability.
 While these might not be the largest drives in existence, you can actually buy these drives for your own personal use at home.
 After all, what good is a drive that isn’t even available to most consumers?
 Let’s dive in.

 Hard Disk Drives

 As of April 2022, the largest HDD you’ll find on the market today clocks in at a massive 20 terabytes.
 Although it’s tempting to buy the most recent and largest drives, we recommend Seagate’s IronWolf 18 TB drive to get the job done.
 If you absolutely need the storage to house hundreds of games or thousands of hours of video footage, this is the perfect drive for you.